Contextual Bandits with Similarity Information: Contextual bandits with adversarial payoffs

-In the remainder of the section we prove Theorem~\ref{thm:meta-alg}.
 Let us fix the time horizon $T$, and let $R(T)$ denote the contextual regret of \contextBandit.
 Partition $R(T)$ into the contributions of active balls as follows.
-Let $\BB$ be the set of all balls that are active after round $T$.
-For each $B\in\BB$, let $S_B$ be the set of all rounds $t$ when $B$ has been hit.
+Let $\mB$ be the set of all balls that are active after round $T$.
+For each $B\in\mB$, let $S_B$ be the set of all rounds $t$ when $B$ has been selected.
 Then

-\begin{claim} For each ball $B = B(x,r) \in \BB$, we have $R_B \leq 3\,r\, T_0(r)$. \end{claim}
+\begin{claim} For each ball $B = B(x,r) \in \mB$, we have $R_B \leq 3\,r\, T_0(r)$. \end{claim}

 \begin{proof} By the Lipschitz conditions on $\mu_t$ and $\mu^*_t$, for each round $t\in S_B$ it is the case that